prachetas98/bankGPT/REPORT.md

 2. Whenever anything is written to a log or evidence file: a separate cleanup step scrubs out anything that looks like a password, SSN, or card number, right before it's saved.

-**One thing I chose not to hide:** normal business data, like an account balance, is not hidden in the evidence logs.
-It's the actual answer the task produced, and hiding it would make the logs useless for debugging.
-That's a deliberate choice, not an oversight.

-## 7. Cuts

-Things I designed for but did not build, and why:

-- **Adapters for other kinds of screens** (old multi-frame websites, desktop apps) — the design supports adding these, but only one adapter (for regular web pages) actually exists.
-- **A per-tenant override file, and automatic detection of a task getting less reliable over time** — the places in the code where these would plug in already exist; the actual features do not.
-- **A live demo of the "retry once, then continue" recovery path** — the logic is tested by itself, but I didn't fake a broken screen in the test app just to show it happening live end-to-end.
-- **Recording a human's actions step-by-step during a hand-off** — right now only a note and a screenshot are saved, not every click the human makes.
-- **Checking the actual content of a result**, beyond "did we reach the right screen" — for example, checking that a balance is a real positive number, not just that the balance field exists.
-- **A dispatcher that decides which command to run.** Right now, a person has to decide by hand whether to run Discovery (learn a new task) or Replay (repeat a known one).
-Nothing in the system currently makes that call automatically.
-I chose not to build this, and not to make Replay quietly fall back to Discovery when a task isn't found, on purpose: Replay's whole value is being fast, cheap, and 100% predictable every time, and silently switching to Discovery would break that promise.
-It could also let a brand-new, unreviewed task run for real before any human ever looked at it.
-The right fix is a separate, simple piece in front of both: look for an exact match first, and if nothing matches, stop and say so — a human should decide whether it's worth teaching the system a new task, not have that decision made automatically.

-**What I'd build next:** that dispatcher, a shared list of "known outcomes" reused across tasks from the same vendor app (instead of writing them by hand every time), and the per-tenant override file — so a calling system could ask for a task by name and get either a fast known answer or a clear "I don't know this one yet," without a human running commands by hand.
+file — so a calling system could ask for a task by name and get either a fast known answer or a clear "I don't know this one yet," without a human running commands by hand.